 The Natural Habitat of Bearded Dragons in the Wild: Tips for Care

-Bearded Dragons naturally live in varied surroundings like dry deserts and subtropical woodlands in Australia.
+Bearded Dragons naturally live in varied surroundings like deserts and subtropical woodlands in Australia.
 This diverse habitat helps them adapt to different conditions, even urban areas, proving their resilience.
 However, they are primarily seen across arid to semi-arid regions like New South Wales, Queensland, South Australia, and Victoria.
 Knowing these details about your Bearded Dragon’s original home can help you recreate similar settings for a happy, healthy pet.
 Let’s dive more into the specifics of these regions and their impact on dragon care.

 bearded dragons habitat in the wild